xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 cloud provider.

 *Path* [mandatory] leads to the specific location of the datacube.
-The particular datacube is stored in an OpenTelecomCloud S3 bucket called "dcs4cop-obs-02" and the datacube is called "OLCI-SNS-RAW-CUBE-2.zarr".
+The particular datacube is stored in an OpenTelecomCloud S3 bucket called "xcube-examples" and the datacube is called "OLCI-SNS-RAW-CUBE-2.zarr".

 *Region* [mandatory] is the region where the specified cloud provider is operating.